Methods to Make Training Memorable

 On-demand trainings, which employees can take online at their own pace, offer several benefits over traditional in-person or live virtual sessions:

-- Customizability: On-demand trainings can be as customized as needed, ensuring each employee need only absorb information relevant to their specific job.
-This prevents information overload while ensuring all workers have a strong grasp on the duties required of them at their specific worksites.
+- Customizability: Employees can be assigned on-demand trainings that are the most relevant to them, preventing information overload while ensuring all workers have a strong grasp on the duties required of them at their specific worksites.

 - Flexibility of delivery: Because they are virtual and accessible anytime and anywhere, on-demand sessions can be taken at each individual employee’s own pace within a reasonable deadline.
 This ensures that they are trained thoroughly without interruption to workplace operations.